Skylark Quick Start Guide

 To create a new account complete and submit the registration form at account.swiftnav.com/sign-up.

-2. Choose a subscription
+3. Choose your subscription

 Select the Skylark variant that suits your application and choose either monthly or annual billing.
+This stage is also where you can enter a promo code if you have one.

 For detailed instructions on subscription and device management read our support article: Skylark Portal User’s Guide